DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IRF3205-motor-board-setup.rst

 To check phase, Put an AC Voltmeter with one lead on the LEFT rail on PROG and the other lead on the left rail on MAIN.
 If the meter measures an AC voltage near track voltage (around 17-20 VAC normally) then reverse one of the power wires to one of the tracks at the track or at the motor board output.
 Test again.It should now read 0 Volts AC.

 ..
-TODO:: LOW - Finish this section - Keeping Your tracks in Phase
+TODO:: LOW - Hardware - Finish this section - Keeping Your tracks in Phase

 Parts List (IRF3205)